List of Indian Premier League records and statistics

-The Indian Premier League, popularly knows as IPL, is a men's T20 cricket league, organized by the Board of Control for Cricket in India, the national governing body of cricket in India.
+The Indian Premier League (IPL) is a men's Twenty20 (T20) cricket league, organized by the Board of Control for Cricket in India, the national governing body of cricket in India.
 T20 cricket is a shorter format of the game, with each team playing a single innings of 20 overs.
 The inaugural season of the IPL was held in 2008, and the tournament has been held annually in India (Note: The tournament has also been held outside India on several occasions: in 2009 in South Africa and in 2014 in the UAE due to general elections, and in the UAE in 2020 and 2021 due to the COVID-19 pandemic.) ever since.
 Currently, ten teams compete for the championship.
 Since the league's inception, eight teams have won the title, with the Mumbai Indians and Chennai Super Kings both securing five titles each.

-Indian batsman Virat Kohli holds the records for the most runs scored (8,552), the most centuries (8), most half-centuries (62), most runs in a single season (973), most runs as a captain (4,994) and the most catches (117).

-Virat Kohli holds the record for most runs in IPL history.
+Indian batsman Virat Kohli holds the records for the most runs scored (9,336), the most centuries (9), most half-centuries (68), most runs in a single season (973), most runs as a captain (4,994) and the most catches (126).
+Indian bowler Yuzvendra Chahal holds the record for the most wickets taken (231).

 Indian batsman Rohit Sharma and wicket-keeper MS Dhoni are the most successful captains in the league, each winning five titles.
 Dhoni also holds the record for the most matches played.
 West Indies batsman Chris Gayle holds several individual batting records, including the highest individual score in a match (175*), the most sixes scored (357), the most sixes in a match (17), and the fastest century (off 30 balls).
-Indian bowler Yuzvendra Chahal holds the record for the most wickets taken (205).
 West Indies bowler Alzarri Joseph holds the record for the best bowling figures with 6/12.

-MS Dhoni (left) and Rohit Sharma (right) both hold the record of most titles as captain in Indian Premier League with 5 titles each.

-The Mumbai Indians hold the record for playing and winning the most matches, while the Gujarat Titans (GT) have the highest win percentage (62.22%).
+The Mumbai Indians hold the record for playing and winning the most matches, while the Gujarat Titans (GT) have the highest win percentage (61.03%).
 Sunrisers Hyderabad (SRH) scored the most runs in a match with a score of 287/3 against the Royal Challengers Bengaluru (RCB) in 2024, breaking their own record of 277/3 against the Mumbai Indians earlier in the same season.
-The highest successful run chase in the league's history was achieved by the Punjab Kings (PBKS), as they chased down a target of 262 set by the Kolkata Knight Riders (KKR) in 2024.
+The highest successful run chase in the league's history was achieved by the Punjab Kings (PBKS), as they chased down a target of 265 set by the Delhi Capitals (DC) in 2026.
 The Royal Challengers Bengaluru scored the lowest total, making just 49 runs against the Kolkata Knight Riders in 2017.